jamesshore/ergotest/docs/automation_api.md

 [Back to top](#automation-api)

-* testSuiteResult.render(preamble?: string = "", elapsedMs: number): string
+* testSuiteResult.render(preamble?: string = "", elapsedMs?: number): string

 Render this suite as a nicely formatted string.
 The rendering consists of three parts: